gokyle/webshell/README.md

 * `basic`: bare bones example
 * `templates`: templating example
 * `static`: demonstrates the use of the static serving functions

+Each example should be run from its respective directory, as some use relative paths in their routes.

 ### License